 #3: Backyard Halfpipe Skate Park (Athletic Dogs, Maximum Burn)

-Your golden retriever sprints down one ramp, slides across the bottom, then scrambles up the opposite side with a huge grin.
-He circles back and does it six more times in four minutes flat.
+His golden retriever races down one ramp, slides across the bottom, then scrambles up the opposite side with a huge grin.
+He circles back and does it again and again – six more times in four minutes.

 This U-shaped halfpipe sits 12 feet long and 4 feet wide, built from 3/4-inch plywood sheets with 2×4 framing underneath.
 You’ll need a circular saw, drill, 60-grit sandpaper, outdoor wood stain, and non-slip rubber mat material for the bottom surface.
 The ramps angle at roughly 30 degrees—steep enough for momentum but safe for paws.
 Sand every edge until it’s baby-smooth, then coat exposed wood with weatherproof wood sealer so it doesn’t splinter or warp after rain.